iSEE Congress 2023:

 As evidenced from regional and global pandemics, environmental and public health crises can cross political boundaries and affect many different economic sectors.
 Yet responses to these crises have varied enormously among nations and with only limited coordination.
 In the absence of global coordination, responses to environmental and public health crises can be reactionary and with nations acting in their own self-interest.
 Emerging infectious diseases, biodiversity loss, and climate change are among the most critical, planetary-scale challenges facing humanity in the 21st century.
 The focus must shift from unilateral approaches to coordination among diverse stakeholders in addressing complex problems.

-This year’s organizing committee includes Brian Allan, Professor of Entomology; Jeffrey Brawn, Professor Emeritus of Natural Resources & Environmental Sciences; Paolo Gardoni, Professor of Civil & Environmental Engineering; Yvette Joyce Johnson-Walter, Clinical Instructor of Veterinary Medicine; Pamela P. Martínez, Assistant Professor of Microbiology; Helen Nguyen, Professor of Civil & Environmental Engineering; Japhia Hanna Jaysingh Ramkumar, Clinical Associate Professor of Medicine; Will Sander, Assistant Professor of Preventive Medicine and Public Health; Ashish Sharma, Climate and Urban Sustainability Lead at the Discovery Partners Institute; Ryan Sriver, Associate Professor of Atmospheric Sciences; iSEE Director Madhu Khanna; and iSEE Associate Director Luis Rodríguez.
+This year’s organizing committee included Brian Allan, Professor of Entomology; Jeffrey Brawn, Professor Emeritus of Natural Resources & Environmental Sciences; Paolo Gardoni, Professor of Civil & Environmental Engineering; Yvette Joyce Johnson-Walter, Clinical Instructor of Veterinary Medicine; Pamela P. Martínez, Assistant Professor of Microbiology; Helen Nguyen, Professor of Civil & Environmental Engineering; Japhia Hanna Jayasingh Ramkumar, Clinical Associate Professor of Medicine; Will Sander, Assistant Professor of Preventive Medicine and Public Health; Ashish Sharma, Climate and Urban Sustainability Lead at the Discovery Partners Institute; Ryan Sriver, Associate Professor of Atmospheric Sciences; iSEE Director Madhu Khanna; and iSEE Associate Director Luis Rodríguez.

 In addition to its generous support from the Alvin H. Baum Family Fund, iSEE Congress received additional funding from the Center for Global Studies’ U.S. Department of Education Title VI Natural Resource Center Grant in Global Studies.